Jetstar Boeing 787 Business Class Overview

 While the Jetstar Business Class seats are closer to Premium Economy, the “soft product” is closer to Business Class on other airlines.

-Sample Jetstar Business Class menu
+Business Class lunch menu on JQ47

 And here’s the drinks list:

-Example of a Jetstar Business Class drinks list
+Jetstar Business Class drinks menu.

-Example of a Business Class drinks list.
+Jetstar Business Class drinks menu.

 Jetstar Business Class fares

 Business Class tickets are available to book on the Jetstar website, on routes where this cabin is offered.
-There are two fare types – Business and Business Max:
+There are two fare types: Business and Business Max.

 Jetstar offers different inclusions with the Business & Business Max fares.